benjaminfoo/GoingMedievalModLauncher/readme.md

 # Going Medieval Mod Launcher
 This project allows the loading of mods within Going Medieval.

-The currently supported version is 0.5.28.4
+The currently supported version is 0.5.28.6

 ## Features
 - load C# based mods into Going Medieval
 - replace / patch methods within the going medieval API
-- integrate custom logic into the game
+- No manual file editing / hacking - the games files / data don't get touched at all

 ### Currently integrated mods
 - BugReport-Disabler: Disables the bug-reporting so there are no error-popups while experimenting